ArturL4/AirBnB/README.md

 5. [Licensing, Authors, and Acknowlegements](#licensing)

 ## Installation <a name= "installation"></a>

-There is no necessity to install any further libraries, only the standard libraries given with the Anaconda Distribution.
-There shouldn't be any problems with the code using a Python version 3.*.
+To use OTO it is neccessary to install the [PyTorch Framework](!https://pytorch.org/get-started/locally/)

 ## Project Motivation <a name="motivation"></a>